 These twin passions have produced stunning portraits of Corey’s lifestyle, but his photos at Graveyard Point may be his best work.
 He lives and breathes this annual pilgrimage, and his photos take us through it all, from dragging nets through the muck, to bonding with foxes during downtime.
 You can understand the addiction of this natural eden, with its cycle of backbreaking work and hard-earned reward.
 You can feel the mud and smell the saltwater.

-It’s a stunning glimpse not only into a special place, but of a moment in time for an-age old ritual maybe nearing its end.
+It’s a stunning glimpse not only into a special place, but into a special moment in time for a tradition maybe nearing its end.
 There are more than coffins loosening below the point’s surface.
-Gold and copper have been discovered upstream, and proposed mines threaten to decimate the wild salmon population permanently.
+Gold and copper were discovered upstream, and proposed mines threaten to decimate the wild salmon population permanently.

-The fishermen will stay home, the grizzlies will go hungry, and Corey’s photos will become relics of another natural paradise washed away by the tides of industrial greed.
+The fishermen will stay home, the grizzlies will search elsewhere, and Corey’s photos will become relics of another natural paradise washed away by the tides of industrial greed.
 It’s a story we’ve heard before, but that hardly lessens the sting.
-These photos, in fact, ensure we feel it all the more, reminding us of what we still have, and how exquisitely special and fragile the whole thing is.
+These photos, in fact, ensure we feel it more.
+They remind us simultaneously of what we still have, and of how special and fragile the whole thing is.